GuidoSillaste/medical-plant-site/README.md

 # Medical plants

 This website was created to introduce diffrent medical plants that would otherwise be forgoten or missunderstood.
 It provides a basic intoduction of herbs and a herbalist that describes some of the beneficial effects of medical plants.
-I divided the medical plants to 3 diffrent categorys where each one gets either harder to find or is suppresesd by bigpharma.
+I divided the medical plants to 3 different categories where each one gets either harder to find or is suppresesd by bigpharma.

 This is the first of five Milestone Projects that the developer must complete during their Full Stack Web Development Program at The Code Institute.